Louis-Hoang/GUI-Sudoku-Solver/README.md

-# GUI-Sudoku-Solver
+# Expense-
-A sudoku game that are developed using backtracking algorithm to provide a solver as well as a random board every time the game is launched
+A web application powered by React, HTML/CSS that act as a expense tracker with filter and sort function with a bar chart that help the users to visualize their expense rate.

 A solvable sudoku board that are randomly created: